-Two days is enough to do Angel’s Landing and The Narrows, plus another couple of hikes and drive the scenic Highway 9 through the Mt.
+Two days are enough to do Angel’s Landing and The Narrows, plus another couple of hikes and driving the scenic Highway 9 through the Mt.
 Caramel Tunnel.
 It’s a packed schedule but doable.
-If you are wanting to check out Kolob Canyon or not hike too many miles a daily, you may want to give yourself an extra day.
+If you are wanting to check out Kolob Canyon or not hike too many miles daily, you may want to give yourself an extra day.
 If you are a complete BEAST, you can do The Narrows and Angels landing in one day if you are short on time.
 No matter how long you are staying, you need a plan.
 The good news is we have one for you.

 Matt and I have been to Zion National Park many times and have spent hours going over different scenarios and exploring the best time and ways to experience Zion.

-Our 1 day itinerary actually has 4 options so that you can pick what you are most interested in.
+Our 1-day itinerary actually has 4 options so that you can pick what you are most interested in.
 One of them is even geared toward people who don’t want to hike.
-Our 2 day itinerary will leave you feeling like you have done Zion National Park properly because we’ll take you to all the iconic Zion hikes and sights you’ve heard about.
+Our 2-day itinerary will leave you feeling like you have done Zion National Park properly because we’ll take you to all the iconic Zion hikes and sights you’ve heard about.

 You’ve already done plenty of work arranging travel, let us plan the rest.
 It will cost less than it does to park your car in Springdale.

-Whether you choose to plan your own trip our purchase one of our travel guides, we hope that this article has been helpful and that you leave Zion loving it as much as we do.
+Whether you choose to plan your own trip or purchase one of our travel guides, we hope that this article has been helpful and that you leave Zion loving it as much as we do.
 Happy travels.

 - 11 Cool Side Trips Between Zion & Bryce National Parks

-- 3 Things to do in Zion with Kids
+- 3 Things to Do in Zion with Kids

 - How to use the Zion Shuttle System

-- Can you drive in Zion? (what you need to know)
+- Can You Drive in Zion? (what you need to know)

 - Do I Need a Reservation to Visit Zion?

-- How to hike Angels Landing in Zion
+- How to Hike Angels Landing in Zion

 - Riverside Walk & the Narrows in Zion National Park

-- How to do the Confusing Emerald Pools Hike in Zion National Park
+- How to Do the Confusing Emerald Pools Hike in Zion National Park

 - 14 Great Things To Do in Surprisingly Fun Cedar City, Utah